Posted January 30, 2025 in Telehealth

 3. They are connected directly with a skilled, trained triage nurse.

-4. The nurse takes the details of the worker’s injuries and the incident that led to them, putting those details into injury triage algorithms.
+4. The registered nurse takes the details of the worker’s injuries and the incident that led to them, putting those details into injury triage algorithms.

 6. If the worker requires offsite care, the triage nurse makes a recommendation of the type of care required (calling 911, emergency room or urgent care facility, for example).
 They can help the worker find the nearest in-network facility to meet their needs, if necessary, and forward information collected during the injury triage call to that facility.